 SG&A expenses increased 16.1% to \$15.5 million in fiscal year 2004 from \$13.3 million in 2003.
 SG&A expenses as a percentage of net sales were 35.8% in fiscal year 2004 compared to 32.4% in 2003.
 The higher percentage in fiscal year 2004 reflects the fact that net sales for the period only increased 5.1% compared to 2003, while SG&A expenses increased 16.1% compared to 2003.
 The largest element of the net increase in SG&A expenses during 2004 compared to 2003 was compensation costs.
 Compensation costs have increased as a result of increases in commissions as net sales have increased, increases in employee incentives targeted to improve financial results and market segment penetration and the hiring of new employees designed to build the critical mass of resources we believe necessary to support anticipated future sales growth.
 Other costs that contributed to the increase in SG&A include costs associated with the expensing of restricted stock grants for both members of management and non-employee Directors.
-As previously disclosed, during fiscal year 2004 we began using restricted stock grants as management incentives in lieu of stock options.
-Additionally, during 2004, in accordance with our 2004 Non-employee Directors Stock Plan approved by the shareholders at our annual meeting on March 9, 2004, we began using restricted stock grants as partial compensation for non-employee Directors as payment for Board services in lieu of cash.
+During fiscal year 2004 we began using restricted stock grants as management incentives in lieu of stock options.
+Additionally, during fiscal year 2004, in accordance with our 2004 Non-employee Directors Stock Plan, we began using restricted stock grants as partial compensation for non-employee Directors as payment for Board services in lieu of cash.
 Generally, restricted stock grants are expensed over the vesting period of the grant, where stock options have historically not been expensed.